fortyoneplustwo/notestamp/README.md

         // Update the media element within your component to newState here.
       },
       getMetadata: () => {
         // Return the values passed as props.
         // You may want to update some of these values if they have changed e.g. src. return { ...props }
+      },
+      getMedia: () => {
+        // Return media file input/recorded by user.
+Typically a blob or buffer. return media
       }
     }
   }, []) // the compiler will tell you what needs to be added to the dependency array